 - 1. When combining ARI and Support, are any inconsistencies introduced?
 To which extent?
-Are the inconsistencies the result of incorrect data or marginal, but valid uses of the properties? - 2.
+Are the inconsistencies the result of incorrect data or valid, but marginal uses of the properties? - 2.
 If previous knowledge is considered in the decision to include/exclude a property axiom, does it prevent or increase the amount of inconsistencies introduced?